 The Pyrex Simply Store 6-Piece Rectangular Glass Food Storage Set leaked quite a bit (some customer reviews also report this).
 During our drop test, both lids loosened multiple times, allowing the contents to spill out.
 The No-Leak lids, which come with a vent for lid-on microwaving, seemed to warp a bit after the microwave and dishwasher run.

-Anchor Hocking glass containers got a B+ from Good Housekeeping, but Cook’s Illustrated does not recommend them, because the seal became noticeably looser after running through the dishwasher 50 times and leaked profusely.
+Anchor Hocking glass containers got a B+ from Good Housekeeping, but Cook’s Illustrated (subscription required) does not recommend them, because the seal became noticeably looser after running through the dishwasher 50 times and leaked profusely.

 The Bormioli Rocco Frigoverre Fun line (which appears to be the same as the Ziploc VersaGlass line) is made in Italy.
 These containers did not stay as airtight as other glass containers in Good Housekeeping’s tests.